SurrogateInc/surrortg-sdk/docs/source/easy_games_to_hook_up.md

 Raspberry Pi's TX to RVR's RX
 Raspberry Pi's RX to RVR's TX

 Mount and connect the camera to Raspberry Pi.
 Then connect the USB cable from the RVR to power up Raspberry Pi, press the button on the RVR's side to turn it on.

 ### Create the game on Surrogate.tv

 Go to [www.surrogate.tv/admin](www.surrogate.tv/admin) and click `Create a new game`.

 Then choose your custom title, description, and short ID, and then choose type of the game to be `RVR`.
 This will create a Admin panel with the correct settings for you.
 Optionally you can customize the looks by changing the default image assets.

 ### SurroRTG SDK's setup page

-<strong>Not supported yet.
-Use the [manual-setup-guide](#manual-setup-of-the-code) </strong>
+**Not supported yet.
+Use the [manual-setup-guide](#manual-setup-of-the-code)**

 Connect to the hotspot created by the Raspberry Pi, and you'll get to the Setup Page.
 From the setup page copy and paste the `Robot token` from the Admin Panel, and choose the Gametype `RVR`.

 Then give your wifi password to the robot to connect to surrogate.tv, and click next.

-### manual setup of the code
+### Manual setup of the code

-You will need to enable serial communication on your raspberry pi by 'sudo raspi-config' to enable serial communication or just add line 'enable_uart=1' to the end of '/boot/config.txt' and reboot the raspberry pi.
+You will need to enable serial communication on your raspberry pi by `sudo raspi-config` to enable serial communication or just add line `enable_uart=1` to the end of `/boot/config.txt` and reboot the raspberry pi.

 Then you will need run the setup script to install the sphero-sdk and dependencies.
-Run the following commands in the <strong> games/rvr/ folder </strong>.
+Run the following commands in the **games/rvr/ folder**.

 ```
 sudo pip3 install -r requirements.txt